bkotara/solana-startup/README.md

 We'll want to modify the script to have the `--authorized-voter` flag set as shown [here](https://pumpkins-pool.gitbook.io/pumpkins-pool#validator-startup-script-modifications).

+We'll also need to setup the necessary symlink for our primary identity as shown [here](https://pumpkins-pool.gitbook.io/pumpkins-pool#creating-identity-symlinks).
+Because we're going to use this as testnet primary and then failover to our actual testnet node, be sure to set your actual identity as the identity.json at this time.

 [Here's](./testnet-validator.sh) an example run script for testnet with the failover modifications.

 It's a good idea to confirm your script runs by [executing it directly](https://docs.anza.xyz/operations/setup-a-validator#verifying-your-validator-is-working) and [checking the logs](https://docs.anza.xyz/operations/setup-a-validator#verifying-your-validator-is-working).